 Biological and Biomedical Sciences

-The collection’s primary function is to support research and teaching programs in the Biology Department.
+The collection’s primary function is to support research and teaching programs in the biology departments.
 The biology collection originally came from the collections at the Osborn Zoological Library, the Osborn Botanical Library, the Bingham Oceanographic Library, and the Biophysics Library (all departmental libraries) when the Kline Biology Tower was built in 1966.

 Present collecting emphasizes the current and authoritative biological sciences literature.